iml-it/appmonitor/docs/30_PHP-client/40_Check_items.md

 ## Introduction ##

+A check makes a single test like verify if a file exists, a database can be connected and so on.
+A check will be added with `$oMonitor->addCheck(...)`.
+You can add as many checks as you want.

+You should start with a simple check.

+And I suggest to add many checks to verify in many details if your application has all requirements to run.
+You can chain the checks - then it becomes tool to to detect fast if something is not running and why.

-The available different checks are the files in public_html/client/plugins/checks/.
+The available checks are the files in public_html/client/plugins/checks/.

 ## General include of a check ##